THE BAVARIAN BEER GARDEN CULTURE

 OVERVIEW

-The Bavarian Beer Garden Culture is an important part of German culture, particularly in the state of Bavaria, where it originated.
-Bavarian beer gardens are outdoor establishments that serve beer, traditional Bavarian food, and provide an atmosphere for socializing and relaxation.
+The Bavarian Beer Garden Culture is part of the German lifestyle, particularly in the state of Bavaria, where it originated.
+Bavarian beer gardens are outdoor establishments that serve beer, traditional Bavarian food such as pork hock or marinated pot roast and provide an atmosphere for socializing and relaxation.
 Beer gardens are known for their long wooden tables and benches, shaded by large chestnut trees, which provide a comfortable and communal setting for patrons.

 HISTORY OF THE BEER GARDEN